Sant'Angelo dei Lombardi

 Sant'Angelo dei Lombardi is a town and comune in the province of Avellino in the Campania region of southern Italy.
-It has been a historical spot of significance in mezzogiorno history.
+It has been a historical site of significance in the history of Southern Italy.

-Information

 Geography

-Just on a hilltop near the Fredano river, the town is home to a cathedral and a Lombard castle.
+Just on a hilltop near the Fredano River, the town is home to a cathedral and a Lombard castle.
 The town is bordered by Guardia Lombardi, Lioni, Morra De Sanctis, Nusco, Rocca San Felice, Torella dei Lombardi and Villamaina.

 Nearby is the Benedictine Abbey of San Guglielmo al Goleto.